gudesystems/upload.py/README.md

   - enable e.g. 'net1 = 192.168.1.0/24'
     - to probe a subnet
   - enable e.g. 'ip1 = 192.168.1.11'
-    - to probe a single device unit
+    - to probe a single device unit (or multiple with ip2, ip3, etc...)
   - use 'upload.py --iprange 192.168.1.11'
     - to probe a single device unit
   - or any combination of parameters mentioned above